Terradue/dcs-stamps-ps/README.md

 ```bash
 ciop-run
 ```
-Or invoke the Web Processing Service via the Sandbox dashboard or the [Geohazards Thematic Exploitation platform](https://geohazards-tep.eo.esa.int) providing a master and one or more slave product URLs and orbit file specification (for Envisat DOR or ODR, ERS ODR):
+Or invoke the Web Processing Service via the Sandbox dashboard or the [Geohazards Thematic Exploitation platform](https://geohazards-tep.eo.esa.int) providing a master, a stack of slave product URLs and orbit file specification (for Envisat DOR or ODR, ERS ODR):

 ### <a name="community"></a>Community and Documentation